chel-data/chel-fs-rust/README.md

     Installing DAOS is chanllenging for new comers.
 But you can follow the instructions in this [document](https://github.com/chel-data/chel-fs/blob/main/docs/qemu-vms.md).
 It is a document for setting up a DAOS cluster on QEMU VMs on a personal computer.
 You can also set up a DAOS cluster on real machines.
 Use the official guidance from the DAOS project.

-* Install necessary packages.
-  * Install Rust in daos-client.
+* Install library packages and tools on daos-client.

+    Install Rust.
 You can install Rust by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).

-  * Install libfuse in daos-client.
+    Install libfuse.
 You need to install both library and development package.
 For Rocky Linux you can use "dnf install fuse3-libs fuse3-devel".
 For Ubuntu you can use "apt-get install libfuse3-3 libfuse3-dev".

-  * Install protobuf and protobuf-compiler in daos-client.
+    Install protobuf and protobuf-compiler.
 Use the package manager of your OS to install it.

 ### Checkout Code
-Check out these repos in daos-client.
+Check out these repos on daos-client.

     git clone git@github.com:chel-data/daos-rust-bind.git
     git clone git@github.com:chel-data/chel-fs-rust.git